 The table below describes the programs and services offered in the AJC.
 MOED and workforce partners have developed "Matrixes" that outline the scope of services provided by each partner.
 Partners utilize these tools to create a common intake process and orientation session to promote coordination and increase integration.
-The Partners have also created an online Assistance Request Form monitored by MOED to facilitate referrals among partners as well as for job seekers to request direct assistance. (https://moed.baltimorecity.gov/assistance-request) Usage of the referral process has increased system-wide ability to track the outcome of referrals.
+The Partners have also created an online Assistance Request Form monitored by MOED to facilitate referrals among partners as well as for job seekers to request direct assistance.
+Usage of the referral process has increased system-wide ability to track the outcome of referrals.
 A customer consent release form is also available in the event it is requested or required by a provider.

-MOED has fully implemented use of the Unite Us Referral tool sponsored by Kaiser Permanente and EveryMind and continues to facilitate the onboarding of WIOA Partners onto the network.
+MOED is currently in the development phase of implementing the Unite Us referral network website sponsored by Kaiser Permanente and EveryMind.
 This coordinated care network of health and social care providers will allow MOED and partners to refer customers to organizations that will address their needs and the providers will be able to see the results of their referrals.
 Joining the network is free.
 More information can be found: https://maryland.uniteus.com/about/